 This interpretations covers What Do Historians Think? within New Deal Success or Failure for GCSE History.
-Revise New Deal Success or Failure in America 1920-1973 for GCSE History with 10 exam-style questions and 4 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise New Deal Success or Failure in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 11 in this topic.
 Use this interpretations to connect the idea to the wider topic before moving on to questions and flashcards.

 🔎 What Do Historians Think?